 Blessed now with a son and a daughter, I have tried to pass this gift on to my kids.

 My teenage son Caleb has finally come full stride in his passion.
 This past summer he was up at 5:30 every morning.
 He assumed the role of first mate and did not miss one trip.
 The spark is definitely glowing in his eyes and his latest aspiration has changed to marine biology, as opposed to an NBA star.
 My little Sarah also has many trips under her belt.
 She can tell you every fish she has ever caught, albeit not a long list.

 Some of my favorite charter trips involve youngsters who have never fished.
-I get a lot of gratification watching the fire light up when they catch their first one.
+I get a lot of gratification watching the fire light up when start reeling in their first one.
 In these days of technology, getting them in touch with nature, is fantastic, I think.

 Caleb wants to go to Florida this Christmas and catch sailfish.
 He has many fish over 40 pounds—redfish, cobia and mahi—and wants to add more billfish to the list.
 While we have them here, they are some 60 miles offshore, making it a long and costly journey locally.
 However, when the cold fronts of December roll through southern Florida, they congregate within a mile of shore.

 I can’t think of a better gift.
 Merry Christmas and God bless!